 - Medications: Your child’s doctor might prescribe mood stabilizers and antipsychotic drugs to stabilize the kid’s mental state.
 This might help them participate in psychotherapies effectively.
 However, these medications might have side effects, such as weight gain and an increased risk of type 2 diabetes.
 Discuss the potential side effects with your child’s doctor before offering any medications (6).

 Dealing with bipolar disorder in teenagers can be challenging for both the child and family members.
 Family members can play a significant role in supporting teenagers to identify and deal with this disorder.
-Keep reading to find out how.

 How Can Parents Help Teenagers Cope With Bipolar Disorder?